All The Rules, None Of The Voting Rights: EU Lays Out Plan For Brexit Transition

 The Associated Press has more:

-"In London, Brexit Secretary David Davis played down the impact on Britain's status during the 21-month transition, saying that it's "not exactly the same as membership - but it's very, very similar."
+"In London, Brexit Secretary David Davis played down the impact on Britain's status during the 21-month transition, saying that it's 'not exactly the same as membership — but it's very, very similar.'

 " 'The existing regulatory structure will exist, the existing court structure will exist,' Davis told a British parliamentary committee.